BYU-CS-Discord/CSBot/CONTRIBUTING.md

 This is a collaborative project meant to add comedy and utility to the denizens of the BYU CS Discord server.
-We have certain strict technical restrictions in place to keep our `main` branch and release tags to help maintain accountability, but most aspects of the development process here requires work on the part of the contributor.
+We have certain strict technical restrictions in place to keep our `main` branch and release tags safe, and to help maintain accountability, but most aspects of the development process here requires work on the part of the contributor.

 ## Issues